got5/tapestry5-jquery-jqgrid/README.md

 ## Features

-This module provides jQuery mobile integration for Tapestry.
+This module provides jQuery jqgrid integration for Tapestry.

 ## How to use it